karfly/learnable-triangulation-pytorch/README.md

 # Learnable Triangulation of Human Pose
 This repository is an official PyTorch implementation of the paper ["Learnable Triangulation of Human Pose"](https://arxiv.org/abs/1905.05754) (ICCV 2019, oral).
 Here we tackle the problem of 3D human pose estimation from multiple cameras.
-We present 2 novel methods Algebraic and Volumetric learnable triangulation that **smash** previous state of the art.
+We present 2 novel methods Algebraic and Volumetric learnable triangulation that **outperform** previous state of the art.

 If you find a bug, have a question or know to improve the code - please open an issue!